A unifying framework for ghost-free Lorentz-invariant Lagrangian field theories: Ostrogradsky's ghosts

-\paragraph{General ghost-free Lagrangians.---} Ostrogradsky's theorem states that the energy of a Lagrangian theory with higher order time derivative terms is not bounded from below because the Hamiltonian will be linear in a conjugate momentum \cite{Woodard:2006nt} .
-The negative energy modes are ghost-like degrees of freedom.
+In this section, let us explain the ghost problem in our discussions.
+Ostrogradsky's theorem states that the energy of a Lagrangian theory with higher order time derivative terms is not bounded from below because the Hamiltonian will be linear in a conjugate momentum \cite{Woodard:2006nt}.
+The additional negative energy modes are ghost-like degrees of freedom and their presence is due to the fact that equations of motion are of higher than second order.
 A loophole in Ostrogradsky's proof is the assumption that the Lagrangian is non-degenerate.
-In other words, if the Euler-Lagrange equations are, for some reason, of second order, a theory with higher order derivative action could be healthy and then no ghost-like degrees of freedom will be propagating.
-Note that the absence of higher order equations of motion is not a sufficient condition.
-For example, a Hamiltonian could be bounded from above due to the wrong signs in Lagrangians.
+In other words, if the Euler-Lagrange equations remain second order, a higher derivative Lagrangian theory could be healthy and no additional problematic degree of freedom is propagating.

+The absence of higher order time derivative terms in the equations of motion is not a sufficient condition for healthy models.
+For example, a Hamiltonian could be unbounded due to a wrong-sign kinetic term or potential term.

+A more subtle point is that, in high spin field theories, the Hamiltonians can be unbounded from below, even if Ostrogradsky's ghosts are absent and the Lagrangian does not contain any wrong sign.
+An important example is the linearized Einstein-Hilbert term, whose Hamiltonian is unbounded due to the opposite signs of two momentum squared terms\footnote{The linear theories of massless higher spin fields may share the same issue.
+An explicit example can be found in \cite{Campoleoni:2016uwr} , where the Fronsdal action \cite{Fronsdal:1978rb} for a spin-3 field is rewritten in Hamiltonian form. } \footnote{In the Hamiltonian form of the Einstein-Hilbert action, the momentum squared terms are included in the Hamiltonian constraint and the Hamiltonian simply vanishes on the constraint surface. }.

+Having these subtleties in mind, we would like to confine our attention to the absence of Ostrogradsky's ghosts in the sense that no additional degree of freedom is propagating and the equations of motion are at most of second order.
+Whether the Hamiltonians are bounded from below in the end is beyond this work.
+To further simplify our discussion, we will mainly concentrate on the scalar modes and require the absence of Ostrogradsky's scalar ghosts.